 Step 4: Interpret a Failing Result

-If the check fails, the most likely cause is a single mistyped digit or a transposition of two adjacent digits โ both of which the Verhoeff algorithm is specifically designed to catch.
-Compare the number carefully against the original Aadhaar card or downloaded e-Aadhaar PDF to find and correct the discrepancy.
+If the check fails, the likely cause is a single mistyped digit or a transposition of two adjacent digits, both of which the Verhoeff algorithm is built to catch.
+Compare the number carefully against the original Aadhaar card or downloaded e-Aadhaar PDF to find and correct the mismatch.

 Step 5: Understand What a Passing Result Does and Doesn't Mean

 A passing checksum confirms the number is correctly formed according to UIDAI's algorithm.
 It does not confirm the number has actually been issued, is currently active, or belongs to the person presenting it.
-Real verification of those facts requires checking through UIDAI's official verification channels โ a website format check is a first-line filter for typos, not a substitute for actual identity verification.
+Verifying those facts requires UIDAI's official verification channels.
+A website format check is a first-line filter for typos, not a stand-in for identity verification.

 Step 6: Use Masked Aadhaar When Sharing the Number

-If you need to display or share an Aadhaar number but don't need to reveal it in full, use the masked format โ showing only the last 4 digits with the first 8 replaced by Xs (XXXX XXXX 2346).
+If you need to display or share an Aadhaar number without revealing it in full, use the masked format: only the last 4 digits show, with the first 8 replaced by Xs (XXXX XXXX 2346).
 The Aadhaar Formatter generates this format automatically from a full number, following UIDAI's recommended privacy practice.

 Common Mistakes to Avoid